Lance Sterling: Sterling Venue Ventures

 Sterling sold the Tabernacle to SFX Entertainment Inc. in 1999 for $6 million, after turning down a House of Blues offer for $6 million in stock options.
 He then opened The Canyon in Agoura Hills in 2001, where the opening concert was Pat Benatar.
-Sterling targets the 30-and-over crowd with legacy acts such as Kenny Rogers, Blood, Sweat & Tears, Chris Isaak, Berlin, Styx, and Blue Oyster Cult.
+Sterling targets the 30-and-over crowd with legacy acts such as Kenny Rogers, Blood, Sweat & Tears, Chris Isaak, Berlin, Styx, and Blue Öyster Cult.
 His customers are loyal, with the average patron attending nearly 12 shows a year at Sterling’s sub-2,000 seat venues.